-Unless otherwise specified, these non-discrimination and equal opportunity authorities and other requirements apply to all NOFAs.
-Please read the following requirements carefully as the requirements are different among HUD's programs.
+- 1. Unless otherwise specified, these non-discrimination and equal opportunity authorities and other requirements apply to all NOFOs.
+Please read the following requirements carefully as the requirements are different among HUD's programs. - Compliance with Fair Housing and Civil Rights Laws, Which Encompass the Fair Housing Act and Related Authorities (cf. 24 CFR 5.105(a)).